 There always comes a time when I’m writing that I don’t want it to appear on the front page of my blog or go out via my RSS feeds.
-Today I’m going to share a quick little free plugin and tip I have used for years that makes it super easy to publish new content, but publish it quietly without anyone knowing.
+Today I’m going to share a couple of free plugins and tips I have used for years that make it super easy to publish new content, but publish it quietly without anyone knowing.

 Why Hide Posts?

 Here are a couple of reasons why I sometimes don’t want things to show or go out via my RSS feeds:

 - I’m writing an article specifically for SEO purposes that I know Google will probably enjoy more than my readers would.
 And yes, there can be a big difference.

 - Sometimes I write articles for fun that might lean a little too far out of the target demographic of the site.
 Some of you might think I’m crazy here, but even though I spend 60+ hours a week writing, I still enjoy it.
 I’ll still be blogging when I’m 80.

 - My RSS feeds automatically trigger my newsletter each week with MailerLite, as I use the RSS to email feature.
 And so if either of the scenarios above is true, I definitely don’t want the article hitting my email list.

 - I don’t want something notifying external services of my publication.
 Typically this is due to social media automation I have hooked up.

 - Perhaps you want to start compiling a public list, but are not proud of your content yet.